 Riikka Koulu is assistant professor in Law and Digitalization at the University of Helsinki, a member of the digital humanities center HELDIG, and director of the University of Helsinki Legal Tech Lab, a research hub located in the law faculty.
 Her research interests include algorithmic fairness, autonomous decision making, and the governance and conflict management of data-driven technologies.

-Katja Lehtisaari is adjunct professor (title of docent) in Media and Communication Studies at the University of Helsinki and senior lecturer in journalism at the University of Jyväskylä.
+Katja Lehtisaari is adjunct professor (title of docent) in Media and Communication Studies at the University of Helsinki and senior lecturer in journalism at Tampere University.
 She has coordinated projects on researching business models of journalism and is specialized in comparative analyses of media business, media policy, and journalism.
+She is the Editor-in-Chief, Idäntutkimus // The Finnish Review for East European Studies.

 Riku Neuvonen is a university lecturer in Public Law at the University of Tampere.
 He has published several books, book chapters, and articles on freedom of expression, privacy, and the regulation of the media.
 Neuvonen is a member of the Law & Media networks, which bring together experts in Media Law and the Media from Nordic and Baltic countries.
 He is also a member of the research group Reconfiguring Privacy – A Study of the Political Foundations of Privacy Regulation.
 Neuvonen has worked as an expert in several roles in legislative processes.